Non-uniformly hyperbolic endomorphisms: Stable ergodicity

 For the rest of this part we fix $f$ as in the hypothesis of \hyperlink{theoremD}{Theorem D}: in particular, it is $C^2$, NUH and ergodic for the area.
 To take advantage of previous technology for diffeomorphisms, we will use the existence of a smooth model for $\hTTf$; that is, there exists a smooth manifold $L=M\times D^n$, where $D^n$ is a $n$-dimensional disk for some $n>0$, and a $C^2$ skew-product diffeomorphism $F:L\to L$ over $f$ so that there exists an attractor $\Lambda=\bigcap_{n\in\mathbb Z} F^n(L)$, with $F|\Lambda$ topologically conjugate to $\hat f$.
 See for example Appendix A in \cite{expcontendoVianaYang}.
 One can make the construction in our case so that $\dim L=5$.
 Let $\nu$ be the corresponding measure to $\hmu$, which projects to $\mu$ on $\TT$; note that $\mathrm{supp }(\nu) = \Lambda$.

 Because $L$ is a contraction on the fibers $\{x\}\times D^n$, one obtains that the Lyapunov exponents of $F$ for $\nu$ are exactly $\lambda^+(f),\lambda^-(f)$ and other $n$ negative exponents.
 Since the Pesin formula holds for the endomorphism $f$ and $\mu$ \cite{pesinendo}, and $h_{\mu}(f)=h_{\hat\mu}(\hat f)=h_{\nu}(F)$, we obtain that the Pesin formula also holds for $F$ and $\nu$.
 Then classical results of Ledrappier-Young \cite{LedYoungI} tell us that the measure $\nu$ has the SRB property (absolutely continuous disintegrations along unstable manifolds).
-Recall that by Remark \ref{rem:alliteratesareerg}, all iterates of $F$ are ergodic for the measure $\nu$. {}We are then in the hypotheses of the following theorem.
+Note that when $f$ satisfies the hypothesis of \hyperlink{theoremD}{Theorem D}, so does $f^n$ for every $n \geq 1$.
+In particular, $\nu$ is an ergodic SRB measure for $F^n$.
+We are then in the hypotheses of the following theorem.

 \begin{theorem}[Ledrappier] Let $\nu$ be an hyperbolic ergodic SRB measure for some diffeomorphism $F:L\to L$ of class $\mathcal C^2$.
 If $(F^n,\nu)$ is ergodic for every $n\geq 1$ then $(F,\nu)$ is Bernoulli. \end{theorem}